Insider Sell: Mueller Industri - GuruFocus.com

 Who is Gregory Christopher?

 Gregory Christopher has been serving as the Chairman of the Board and CEO of Mueller Industries Inc since 2008.
-With extensive experience in the industry, Christopher has played a significant role in the company's growth and development over the years.
+Under his leadership, the company has experienced growth and expansion in its operations.
+Christopher's experience and expertise in the industry have been instrumental in guiding the company's strategic direction and overall performance.

 About Mueller Industries Inc

 Mueller Industries Inc is a leading manufacturer and distributor of copper, brass, aluminum, and plastic products.
 The company operates through three segments: Piping Systems, Industrial Metals, and Climate.
 Its products are used in various applications, including plumbing, refrigeration, air conditioning, and other industrial sectors.
-With a strong focus on innovation and quality, Mueller Industries Inc has established itself as a key player in its industry.
+With a strong focus on innovation and quality, Mueller Industries Inc has established itself as a key player in the market.

 Insider Trading Analysis